Gaya/sauce/source/_posts/eliminating-speaker-hum-focusrite-hdmi.md

 Back to searching possible problems.
 And some of you might already have spotted something I could improve.

+## External power supply for Focusrite Scarlett 4i4

+Provided with the Focusrite Scarlett 4i4 is an external power supply.
+You can connect it apart from the data input to provide "clean" power.

+This lifted a little bit of the noise, but certainly not enough.
+Maybe it solved just the ground hum and not the "other" hum.
+At least it improved a little bit.

 ## Balanced VS Unbalanced cables

 When using music gear you'll be collecting a lot of cables to wire everything together.
 There are two types of cables used for connecting Yamaha HS5 speakers: balanced and unbalanced.